danswer-ai/danswer/deployment/README.md

 Requirements: Docker and docker compose

 1. To run Danswer, navigate to `docker_compose` directory and run the following:
-   - `docker-compose -f docker-compose.dev.yml -p danswer-stack pull && docker-compose -f docker-compose.dev.yml -p danswer-stack up -d`
+   - `docker compose -f docker-compose.dev.yml -p danswer-stack up -d --pull always`
       - or run: `docker compose -f docker-compose.dev.yml -p danswer-stack up -d --build` to build from source
    - This will start Web/API servers, Postgres (backend DB), Qdrant (vector DB), and the background indexing job.
    - Downloading images or packages/requirements may take 15+ minutes depending on your internet connection.

 2. To shut down the deployment, run: